NoeticEidos/NoeticEidosProject/README.md

 Contextual Euclidean: 233.1082
 Contextual Pullback: 3.6307

-This proves our hypothesis, and further drives us to look for interpertability from geometric point of view.
+This strengthens our hypothesis, and further drives me to look for interpertability from geometric point of view.
 *However*: Cramer-Rao Bound teaches us - This method is inherintly limited, and should be viewed as complenetary tool for other methods of interpertability.

 ---